 There are a number of things that this warranty can not cover.
 We've already gone over the bit about reattaching loose parts yourself - don't be afraid!
-The worst thing that can happen is that you ruin a gorgeous \$350 locomotive and have to give it to the neighbor's dog as a new chew toy.
+The worst thing that can happen is that you ruin a gorgeous \$300 locomotive and have to give it to the neighbor's dog as a new chew toy.
 If parts are missing, please call us or send us an email and we'll send you some replacements provided that we have them.
 As mentioned above, this warranty does NOT cover damage caused by voltage spikes on MRC 1300 or "train set" power packs.

 Of course, damage caused by throwing your FL9 out of a moving shuttlecraft, generously allowing your wife's aunt to use your FL9 locomotives as hair curlers, changing the locomotive numbers with a 1" wide brush and house paint, adding realistic weathering by leaving your FL9 on a windswept shore for seven years, or any other damage caused by Acts of You that we haven't mentioned here is not covered by the warranty.
 However, if catastrophe does strike and your locomotive gets damaged, please give us a shout and we'll do our best to help you out.
 Yes, even if it was your fault we will try our best to fix your locomotive for you.
 Don't be shy!
-Yes, even if it was your fault we will try our best to fix your locomotive for you.
-Don't be shy!